Share via

 You specify the time bucket in the Time Bucket field on the Item Card page.
 The minimum size of time bucket is one day, because that's the smallest time unit of measure on demand and supply events in Business Central.

 The time bucket also limits when you should reschedule a supply order to meet a given demand.
 Supply within the time bucket is rescheduled in or out to meet the demand.
-Earlier supply will cause extra inventory, and you should cancel it.
+Earlier supply causes extra inventory, and you should cancel it.
 For supply that's later, create a new supply order.

 With this policy, you can specify a safety stock to compensate for changes in supply or to meet a sudden demand.
 The lot-for-lot policy can also include a dampener period and dampener quantity to reduce order scheduling.